 Fast forward to the night before the concert.
 My best friend knows me so well that when someone posted on his university facebook page about selling tickets he sent the post to me.
 When I told him to ask this girl about the tickets he thought I was crazy but he still contacted the girl.
 As it turns out, my roommate and I got the tickets, and we bought them about $100 less than they were being sold for online!

 Excited doesn’t even begin to describe what we felt that day.
 We went to all our classes that Thursday in anticipation of the concert at night.
 After my last class, we quickly grabbed what we needed and made our way to Saginaw for the first night of the Home Team Tour.

 Once we got to the venue, we still couldn’t believe we had gotten the tickets and that we were actually there.
 After we found our seats at the very back of the floor in the small arena, our hearts were racing.
 A little bit into the concert the people sitting around us got up, left, and never came back, so my roommate and I were alone in a row that should have been filled with people.

 The opening acts were great, but from the moment Thomas Rhett came out on that stage we were jumping up and down, dancing all around, and breathless from screaming the lyrics to our favorite songs.
 We were having a blast, and I really kept thinking that my life couldn’t get better than this.
 Oh boy, how I was wrong!

-The moral of this long, drawn out story is that sometimes it’s okay to be crazy and drop everything for something that makes your heart beat so fast you feel like you might die of happiness.
+The moral of this long, drawn-out story is that sometimes it’s okay to be crazy and drop everything for something that makes your heart beat so fast you feel like you might die of happiness.
 Take chances and go see your favorite artist in concert, or drop everything to go visit the people you love.
-No matter what makes you happy, it’s okay to forget your worries and responsibilites for a while and fill your heart to the brim.
+No matter what makes you happy, it’s okay to forget your worries and responsibilities for a while and fill your heart to the brim.